Build an Infinite Runner Game with Unity and the Realm Unity SDK

 Rate this tutorial

-Did you know that MongoDB has a Realm SDK for the Unity game development framework that makes working with game data effortless?
+Did you know that MongoDB has a Realm SDK for the Unity game development framework that makes working with game data effortless when making mobile games, PC games, and similar?
 It's currently an alpha release, but you can already start using it to build persistence into your cross platform gaming projects.

 While the game might sound complicated, there's actually a lot of repetition.